Protecting our environment from pests and diseases

 Who is responsible for biosecurity

-The Department of Agriculture and Water Resources, along with other government agencies, industry, the island community, and visitors, all play a vital role in maintaining Lord Howe’s biosecurity.
+The Department of Agriculture, Fisheries and Forestry, along with other government agencies, industry, the Island community, and visitors, all play a vital role in maintaining Lord Howe’s biosecurity.

 How you can help